kinleyid/tempodisco/README.md

 #> 5 360 0.015625
 ```

-This returns a data frame with a column for each delay and a column for
+This returns a data frame containing the delays and corresponding
-the corresponding indifference points.
-The function `td_ipm` can then be
+indifference points.
+The function `td_ipm` can then be used to identify
-used to identify the best-fitting discount function (according to the
+the best-fitting discount function (according to the Bayesian
-Bayesian information criterion) from any subset of the following
+information criterion) from any subset of the following options:
-options:

 | Name                                                                                         | Functional form                                         |
 |----------------------------------------------------------------------------------------------|---------------------------------------------------------|